We are always looking for ways we can be of service other than what we supply for our clients everyday.

 The American Cancer Society is an organization near to our hearts as we have been active participants in Relay For Life.

 Each holiday season we choose a charity we want to highlight.
-In the past this has included Heifer International’s Arc project, Operation Christmas Child, and Women At Risk.
+In the past this has included Heifer International’s Arc project, Operation Christmas Child, and our annual ornaments benefitting Women At Risk.
 Throughout the year, as various dates come up, many of our employees have worked with Brighten A Corner to help renovate deserving projects.

 We really enjoy having students from the Grizzly Academy Charter School coming to volunteer with us.
 They are always ready to pitch in a hand by restraining and comforting pets in our care.
 By job shadowing with us they earn credits, but we think we get the better end of the deal!

 As individuals, many of our employees take the time to lend a hand in various service projects and groups.
 Dr. Bonnie Markoff regularly travels to Mongolia to work with V.E.T.
 Net through Christian Veterinary Missions.
 Both Dr. Markoff and Dr. Tao have participated with World Vets to do spay/neuter clinics in Central America.
-Dr. Greenberg has become involved with the local 4-H and FFA teams, teaching them about handling of animals and veterinary science.
+Dr. Greenberg has become involved with the local High School FFA teams, teaching them about handling of animals and veterinary science and mentoring teams through State and National Championships.
 Vet Tech, Nicole Gunkel has worked in Alaska with the Iditarod Trail Sled Dog Race.
 Many of our student veterinary assistants take part in other programs in conjunction with Cal Poly University and Cuesta College.
 These are just a few examples of how our team members have reached out to lend a helping hand!
 You can read more about our community service work in our Blog/ACC Articles!